bluefeet/Data-Xslate/README.md

     { a=>{ b=>2 }, c => '=a/b' }

-Which actually looks pretty good when you do an absolute, rather than relative, key:
+Which looks rather good with absolute keys:

     { a=>{ b=>2 }, c => '=/a/b' }